-Being in an accident is certainly one of the worst situations you can go through, but even if you’re in a crash, certain types of devastating circumstances can make things worse.
+Being in a loading ramp accident is certainly one of the worst situations you can go through, but even if you’re in a crash or fall off the platform, certain types of devastating circumstances can make things worse.
 For example, if you broke several bones due to a ramp accident or a truck crash, your whole life might change.
-Now imagine being a warehouse employee, trucker, or even a regular person who rented a moving truck.
+Imagine being a warehouse employee, trucker, or even a regular person renting a moving truck.

 Think of the different types of truck ramps there are.
 Now imagine what could happen if one collapses or breaks loose while you are using it to move heavy items.
 Specialized attorneys can help you get your future back, so hiring our Los Angeles lawyers at Ehline Law Firm might be what you need to guarantee you get the compensation you deserve.

 First, we help truckers, construction workers, dock workers, warehouse workers, and people who rented a moving truck and were injured in one or more ways by a loading ramp.